rnett/krosstalk/README.md

 }
 ```

+The projects in [tests](./tests) function as good examples of more advanced behavior,
+including use for microservices and a client-only example that calls a normal API.

 # Overview

 Krosstalk works by registering any methods annotated with `@KrosstalkMethod` with the class specified in the annotation,